petrilakm/wsm-fw/README.md

    level in critical, the red LED flashes 3 times and the device shuts itself down.

+## Function overview

+The main core of this FW is measuring of speed.
+Speed is measured via special *ICP capture* feature of Atmega328 processor.
+The processor measures period between two rising edges at optosensor.

+The processor remembers count and length of all ticks in last second separated into parts of 100 ms. The speed is sent to PC each 100 ms and is calculated as average tick length over last 1 s.
+This method is known as *sliding window* with total length of 1 s and each frame of length 100 ms.

+Plus, there is another mechnism, which sets speed to *0* when there is no pulse in last 500 ms.

 ## Authors

  * Jan Horacek ([jan.horacek@kmz-brno.cz](mailto:jan.horacek@kmz-brno.cz))